-So how do we engage our students in developing the rich conceptual understanding and procedural fluency that underpin mathematics—whether they’re learning face-to-face or remotely?
-We take on this challenge through problem-solving tasks that are designed to evoke critical thinking and reasoning about possible solution strategies, crafted so that students can successfully address the problem from various entry points—flexible enough that they work in any instructional mode.
+So how do we engage our students in developing the rich conceptual understanding and procedural fluency that underpin mathematics?
+We take on this challenge through problem-solving tasks that are designed to evoke critical thinking and reasoning about possible-solution strategies, crafted so that students can successfully address the problem from various entry points—flexible enough that they work in any instructional mode.

-This week Exemplars will share a series of approaches that will help teachers:
+In this series, Exemplars will share a variety of approaches that will help teachers:

 - successfully unpack problem-solving tasks with their students,

 - provide ideas to help students develop their own strategies to begin finding reasoned solutions,

 - develop plans for students to successfully collaborate with their peers,

 - define for their students what a strong solution looks like, and

 - get students started with self- and peer-assessment.

 We’ll share best practices and research-based advice you can use right away.
 You’ll discover new ideas for getting your students engaged.
 And together we’ll grow the capable, confident problem solvers the world needs.